integrations/microsoft-teams/Readme.md

 - discussions - Discussions created or answered
 - +label:"your label" - Filter issues, pull-requests and comments based on their labels.

 We also support repository notifications.
 You will get notified when your repo is made public or deleted.
-This notification is enabled by default and there is no separate feature to turn in off.
-Since repository update is a destructive activity, we want to notify the customer always.
+This notification is enabled by default and there is no separate feature to turn it off.
+Since a repository update is a destructive action, we want to notify the customer always.

 To see the list of subscribed features, use `@github subscribe list features`
 <p align="left"><img width="500" alt="List Features notifications" src="images/ListFeatures.PNG"></p>